peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 <b>Returns:</b>

 The absolute value of this object.
+Signals FlagInvalid and returns quiet NaN if this value is signaling NaN.

 ### Abs